Skip to Content

 Do you intend to gift money to your children?
 Investigate an irrevocable children’s trust (ICT).
 It can reduce taxes as well as provide protection.
 Property that you transfer to a children’s trust cannot be seized by your creditors.
 It also won’t be included in your taxable estate.
 Income from the trust would be taxed at the children’s lower income tax rates.
 These are the reasons for the children’s trust.

-The ICT (or Section 2503 Minor’s Trust) by its terms, controls the taxation and asset protection benefits of this trust.
+The ICT (or Section 2503 Minor’s Trust) by its terms, controls the taxation and Asset Protection benefits of this trust.
 While the trust is in effect and the beneficiary is under 21, neither the grantors nor the child’s creditors can claim the trust assets.

 There is one disadvantage with the children’s trust.
 When your child reaches 21, your child can demand the trust assets.
 Since it is an irrevocable trust, the grantor cannot withhold distributions from the trust.
 You cannot thus prevent your child from receiving the assets that are then owned by the trust.
 You can only extend the trust until a later age if your child, at age 21, consents in writing.
 Carefully consider whether your child (ren) at that young age can properly handle the trust assets.